People want to know a few things about their therapist before making their first appointment. The questions that end up really mattering are:

 I also know that it is possible to feel better and live life without fears running the show.

-The strategies that we talk about in sessions are things that I consistently practice outside of sessions.
 I do not pull coping skills out of a book to share with you that I don’t believe in and implement myself.
 My personal and professional life are sincerely dedicated to a lifelong journey of learning about ways to improve mental health and wellness.
 Put simply, I really love what I do!

 The best therapy takes place when you can unabashedly be yourself.